HITGIF/watchdog/README.md

 ==================================

 - Create a github app, follow the [guide](https://developer.github.com/apps/building-your-first-github-app/) on github.com
-  - Give permission to read/write to Pull Requests
+  - Give permission to read/write to Pull Requests.
+  - Give permission to read-only Contents.
   - Generate a new RSA private key in github UI.
 - Generate an rsa-ssh key from github app private RSA key: `ssh-keygen -y -f <private.key>`
   - Add the generated public rsa-ssh key to github repo, where config and data will be stored under `Settings -> Deploy Keys`.
 Make sure to check `Allow write access`.
 This will grant Coinbase Watchdog permissions to push changes to remote branch and open PRs.

 Coinbase Watchdog parameters
 ===================